 Oftentimes in nursing education, students are taught to assess pain by only one measure – usually a pain scale – which is not a comprehensive measurement.
 Purpose: The aim of this project was to determine if the use of an evidence-based, nurse-driven comprehensive outcomes management tool would improve student nurses’ ability to identify patient pain and subsequently improve their care planning.
 Methods: This project was a quasi-experimental pre-test-post-test design; the primary outcome measures for the project included the difference between the pre-test and the post-test to determine the immediate impact of the COMT-RN education.

 Outcomes and Results: This study determined that a brief educational presentation about the use of Comprehensive Outcomes Management Technologies for Nurses (COMT-RN) increased nursing students’ perception of their ability to identify patient pain, as evidenced by improvement in scores between the pre-test and post-test, using a correlation test and a t-test.

 All content in this Collection is owned by and subject to the exclusive control of Regis University and the authors of the materials.
 It is available only for research purposes and may not be used in violation of copyright laws or for unlawful purposes.
 The materials may not be downloaded in whole or in part without permission of the copyright holder or as otherwise authorized in the “fair use” standards of the U.S. copyright laws and regulations.

 Ream, Diane, "Method to Increase the Knowledge of Patient Pain Identification by Student Nurses" (2017).
-All Regis University Theses.
+Student Publications.
 828.